aanchal-fatwani/js-best-practices/README.md

     - Use /()/ instead of new RegExp()
     - Use function(){} instead of new Function()

+    Primitive values, such as numbers, strings, and booleans, should be treated as primitive data types and not as objects to optimize the execution speed and avoid side-effects.

     Suppose we have a constructor function named Person that initializes a person object with a name and age property.

         function Person(name, age) {